ROCm/ROCm-OpenCL-Runtime/README.md

-# ROCm-OpenCL-Runtime
-ROCm OpenCL™ Compatible Runtime
+# ROCm OpenCL™ Compatible Runtime

 Developer preview Version 2 of the new